-Our practice group is intended for beginners as well as experienced mindfulness practitioners.
+The practice group is intended for beginners as well as experienced mindfulness practitioners.
 Each week a primary concept will be introduced through discussion, followed by a mindfulness practice.
 The practice will include various techniques (breathing, visualization, sitting, standing, walking, reclining, gentle motion, and deep relaxation) in order to provide an opportunity for participants to experience multiple paths to mindfulness.

 Watch Anderson Cooper reporting on the science of Mindfulness on 60 Minutes, Sunday, Dec.
 14, 2014 (CBS).

 How to Start

 Find the day and time of the next drop-in group on the Group Schedule page.
 Then call our intake line at extension 713 to let us know you would like to attend.
 The fee is $15 per group.
 Wear comfortable clothing!

 See a list of all services and programs offered.